DreymaR/BigBagKbdTrixPKL/README.md

     - Ð | @‹entry› : Send the current layout's dead key named ‹entry›
     - ¶ | &‹entry› : Send the current layout's powerstring named ‹entry›; some are abbreviations like &Esc, &Tab...
 * A mapping of `®®` repeats the previous character.
 Nice for avoiding same-finger bigrams.
 May work best as a thumb key?
-    - Mapping to `®#` where `#` is a hex number, repeats the last key # times.
+    - A state mapping of `®#` where `#` is a hex number, repeats the last key # times.
 * A mapping of `©<name>` uses a Linux/X11-type Compose method, replacing the last written characters with something else.
     - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter é.
     - Example: Composing `noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
-    - The key can also be used for completions, adding to instead of deleting the original sequence
+    - The key can also be used for completions, adding to instead of deleting the original sequence.
     - See the [EPKL Compose file][CmpIni] for more info.
 Compose tables for each ©-key name should be defined in that file.
     - Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character.
 * A state mapping of `##` sends the key's VK code "blind", so whatever is on the underlying system layout shines through.